sangxia/nips-2017-adversarial/README.md

 1. Compute the gradients on a set of models and add them to a sum.
 2. Take the sign of the sum of the above gradients and apply the changes to the input images.

+My solution uses a custom built system to parallelize these steps.
+It is somewhat faster than the most naive implementation, but I am not sure this is the best approach for Keras and TensorFlow.

 ## Approach for Targeted Attack

 Similar to that for non-targeted attack.
 The main difference here is that targeted attack seems